cliff-rosen/jam-bot/_specs/03_state_transitions_complete.md

    - Tools may create hop-scoped intermediate assets for working data
    - These assets exist only for the duration of the hop execution
    - They are NOT promoted to mission scope when the hop completes
-   - **Cleanup**: Hop-scoped intermediates are marked for deletion when hop status becomes COMPLETED

 3. **Key Distinction**:
    - **Mission-scoped intermediates**: Created by hops but persist at mission level (deliverables)